First-Order Bayesian Regret Analysis of Thompson Sampling: Negative Results for Thompson Sampling

 \section{Negative Results for Thompson Sampling}

-In this section we give a few negative results.
-Theorem~\ref{thm:nohighprob} states that Thompson Sampling against an arbitrary prior may have $\Omega(T)$ regret a constant fraction of the time (but will therefore also have $-\Omega(T)$ regret a constant fraction of the time).
-By contrast, there exist algorithms which have low regret with high probability even in the frequentist setting \citep{exp3p}.
+Here we present some negative results.
+First, Theorem~\ref{thm:nohighprob} states that Thompson Sampling against an arbitrary prior may have $\Omega(T)$ regret a constant fraction of the time (but will therefore also have $-\Omega(T)$ regret a constant fraction of the time).
+By contrast, there exist algorithms which have low regret with high probability even in the frequentist setting \cite{exp3p}.
 Bridging this gap with a variant of Thompson Sampling would be very interesting.

-Theorem~\ref{thm:Tdependent} shows that the slight $T$ dependence in our Thompson Sampling guarantees was necessary.
-Recall that even in Theorem~\ref{thm:MDtsallis} there was an additive $d\log(T)$ term in the expected regret.
-The lower bound in Theorem~\ref{thm:Tdependent} seems correspond to an additive $d\log^*(T)$ term, where $\log^*$ is the inverse to the tower function.

-\begin{restatable}{theorem}{nohighprob} There exist prior distributions for which Thompson Sampling achieves $\Omega(T)$ regret a constant fraction of the time, with either full or bandit feedback.
+\begin{restatable}{theorem}{nohighprob} For all $T\geq T_0$ at least an absolute constant, there exists a prior distribution on $d=2$ arms for which Thompson Sampling incurs at least $\frac{T}{3}$ regret with probability at least $\frac{1}{3}$ (with either full or bandit feedback).

 \end{restatable}